mattva01/schooltool/src/schooltool/calendar/README.txt

 schooltool.calendar.icalendar lets you parse and generate iCalendar (RFC 2445) files.

 schooltool.calendar.browser defines some browser views for calendars.
-It is very lean at the moment.

-  TODO: flesh out browser views.

 schooltool.calendar.recurrent defines some recurrence rules that let you describe events recurring daily, weekly, monthly or yearly.